-Pursuant to the Countywide Siting Element, new solid waste disposal facilities, expansions of existing solid waste disposal facilities, or existing solid waste disposal facilities that institute a significant change to their operation must obtain an FOC with the Countywide Siting Element from the Task Force.
+Pursuant to The Countywide Siting Element, a solid waste management "disposal" planning document, which has been developed pursuant to the California Integrated Waste Management Act of 1989 (Assembly Bill 939, 1989), requires new solid waste disposal facilities, expansions of existing solid waste disposal facilities or existing solid waste disposal facilities that institute a significant change to their operation to obtain an FOC with the Countywide Siting Element from the Task Force.
 The Countywide Siting Element was approved by a majority of cities in the County of Los Angeles containing a majority of the cities' population, the County Board of Supervisors, and the former California Integrated Waste Management Board on June 24, 1998.
 The purpose of the FOC is to ensure that any new and/or expansions of solid waste disposal facilities in Los Angeles County, including the cities and unincorporated communities, are consistent with the Countywide Siting Element and its siting criteria.